35 Idioms About Secrets

 • Let’s keep this on the down low.

-Other ways to say: Quietly, secretly
+Other ways to say: Quietly, secretly, under the radar

 10. Keep it to yourself

-Example Sentence:
+Example Sentences:

 • I’m telling you, but keep it to yourself.